Xilinx/VMC_Help/AIE/FIR_Asymmetric/README.md

 This field specifies the asymmetric filter coefficients.
 It could also be a MATLAB array variable defined in the workspace.

 <div class="noteBox">
-  You can use the FDATool block to design the filter and use the coefficients directly in this field using the function _xlfda_numerator_.
+You can use the FDATool block to design the filter and use the coefficients directly in this field using the function "xlfda_numerator".
 See the example below for more information.
 </div>